plivo/plivo-browser-sdk2-examples/README.md

   }
 });
 ```

-Populate audio devices on UI
+The following snippet uses this API to retrieve available devices and populate them in UI

 ```js
 function updateAudioDevices(){